• Bass Strait Gas Supply Nearing Expiry – NSW Faces Energy Gap by 2028.

 Active gas production currently occurs off Broome WA, and off the Great Ocean Road, the Bellarine Surfcoast, the Phillip Island Penguin Colony, Wilsons Promontory, and the Ninety Mile beach in Victoria.
 Tourism in these areas is growing.
 These active gas production wells also operate in conjunction with commercial and recreational fishing from places like Eden to Narooma in NSW, Port Fairy to Portland & Port Albert to Lakes Entrance in Victoria.

-I have heard NSW plans to import expensive gas via Port Kembla Import Terminal? —>Answer
+I have heard NSW plans to import expensive gas via Port Kembla Import Terminal? —>Answer (reveal)

 TRUE.